anhaidgroup/cloudlabeler/README.md

 1. We use [AWS](https://aws.amazon.com/), a secure cloud services platform, to deploy cloud labeler.
 If you don't have an AWS account, click [here](https://portal.aws.amazon.com/billing/signup#/start) to create a new accout.

       - After you have created your account, in [aws](https://aws.amazon.com/) homapage, click "complete sign up" button at the top-right corner.
+You need to enter Email address and Password of your AWS account to sign up.
       - After you have signed up, in [aws](https://aws.amazon.com/) homapage, the button at the top-right corner should display: "sign in the console".
 Click it and sign in your console.
+Now you are in your console page.

-2. In your console, you can find a panel named "AWS services" in the beginning which allows you to search for all AWS services.
+2. In your console page, you can find a panel named "AWS services" in the beginning which allows you to search for all AWS services.

-      - Type and search [EC2](https://aws.amazon.com/ec2/), a cloud computing service, to help you deploy cloud labeler.
+      - Search and enter [EC2](https://aws.amazon.com/ec2/), a cloud computing service, to help you deploy cloud labeler.
 Now, you should be in EC2 home page.

-      - EC2 provides instance, a cloud virtual machine, as server.
+      - EC2 provides instance, a cloud virtual machine, as server to deploy cloud labeler.
 To create EC2 instance, first find 'Instances' in the right panel of EC2 home page and click it.
 You are now in the EC2 instance page.

-      - Find and click on the blue botton 'Launch Instance' in the EC2 instance page.
-You now begin to configure your EC2 instance.
+      - Next, find and click on the blue botton 'Launch Instance' in the EC2 instance page.
+You are now in your EC2 instance configuration page.

-      - Choose Ubuntu Server 18.04 LTS (HVM) as your Amazon Machine Image in "Step 1: Choose an Amazon Machine Image (AMI)".
+      - Choose 'Ubuntu Server 18.04 LTS (HVM)' as your Amazon Machine Image in "Step 1: Choose an Amazon Machine Image (AMI)" of your EC2 instance configuration page.

-      - Choose General purpose Family t2.micro Type as your Instance Type if you want to use your free tier in "Step 2: Choose an Instance Type".
+      - Choose General purpose Family t2.micro Type as your Instance Type if you want to use your free tier in "Step 2: Choose an Instance Type" of your EC2 instance configuration page.

-      - For "Step 3: Configure Instance Details", "Step 4: Add Storage", "Step 5: Add Tags", you can leave the options as default if you are unsure.
+      - For "Step 3: Configure Instance Details", "Step 4: Add Storage", "Step 5: Add Tags" in your EC2 instance configuration page, you can leave the options as default if you are unsure.

-      - In "Step 6: Configure Security Group", you should include both 'SSH' and 'HTTP' to your security group.
+      - In "Step 6: Configure Security Group" of your EC2 instance configuration page, you should include both 'SSH' and 'HTTP' to your security group.
 If you are unsure about whether you have included both, choose 'All Traffic' as the type of Security Group.
+Then, you need to specify IP address that has the permission to reach your EC2 instance in the Source in the Security Group.
 If you are unsure about Source in the Security Group, choose 'Anywhere'.

-You can click "launch" button at the bottom-right corner.
+      - In "Step 7: Review Instance Launch" of your EC2 instance configuration page, you can review all the configurations of your EC2 instance.
+After that, you can click "launch" button at the bottom-right corner of your EC2 instance configuration page.

-      - After clicking 'Launch', choose 'Create a new key pair', enter your key pair name and Download Key Pair.
+      - After clicking 'Launch', you need to specify a key pair, which is a key that enables you to log into your instance later.
+If you already have your key pair, choose 'Choose a new key pair' in the first drop-down list, and select the key pair you want to use in the second drop-down list.
+If you don't have a key pair, choose 'Create a new key pair', enter your key pair name and download Key Pair.
+You need to save the Key Pair in a secure place in your local machine.

    <details><summary markdown='span'>Already have your deployed instance?</summary><br />
       If you want to deploy cloud labeler on an existed EC2 instance, click your instance in EC2 instance page and check its description shown below.